headermask image

 Using the Visual Studio 2005 IDE with the Visual Studio 2008 VC compiler & VC++ libraries

 Having recently upgraded to Visual Studio 2008, my lackluster experience with developing and debugging native code in the ‘improved’ IDE has left me looking (and I am still) for hotfixes that might patch various painful problems.
 In particular, the IDE suffers major performance problems when debugging large C++ projects that (believe it or not) have breakpoints set.
 With a little experimentation I discovered that actually have any breakpoints at all causes a massive performance hit when single-stepping through one’s code, whether or not they are disabled.
-This is not a good thing for a debugger and it’s GUI, which is a real shame since Visual Studio 2005 was not plagued by any such issues.
+This is not a good thing for a debugger and its GUI, which is a real shame since Visual Studio 2005 was not plagued by any such issues.

 This leads me to the following idea: why not keep using the Visual Studio 2005 IDE for development and debugging, but make it use the VC 2008 compiler and newer libraries (i.e. MFC 9 and the VC++ 2008 redistributables)?
 This will mean that Visual Studio 2005 will build your projects with the newer compiler and link to the latest versions of the runtime/MFC/etc. Since the 2005 debugger will work for either version (i.e. 2005- or 2008-compiled code), one can safely revert back to Visual Studio 2005 for such simple activities as single-stepping (phew!).
 I must point out that one good think Microsoft did for Visual Studio 2008 was dramatically improve their performance analysis tools – this would be the only reason to use the 2008 IDE: the newer profiling tools/GUI.